About Renata Taylor-Byrne – Lifestyle Coach

 Over the years, I have helped hundreds of individuals with all kinds of practical, emotional and behavioural problems.

-And recently, I have reviewed a number of very important books and articles on the links between physical exercise, diet and nutrition, on the one hand, and anger, anxiety and depression, on the other.
-If you want to be happy, healthy and successful, then you could really benefit from what I have discovered – not just about diet and exercise but also about habit formation, willpower, the gut-brain connection etc. – and take control of your physical and emotional and relational life.
+And recently, I have reviewed a number of very important books and articles on the links between physical exercise, diet and nutrition, and sleep patterns, on the one hand, and anger, anxiety and depression, on the other.
+If you want to be happy, healthy and successful, then you could really benefit from what I have discovered – not just about diet and exercise and sleep, but also about habit formation, willpower, the gut-brain connection etc. – which will help you to take control of your physical and emotional and relational life.

 For more information about me, please go to the Renata Taylor-Byrne – Lifestyle Coach page